The Bride From Hades

-The Bride From Hades (Japanese: 牡丹燈籠, Hepburn: Botan-dôrô) is a 1968 Japanese horror film directed by Satsuo Yamamoto.
+The Bride From Hades (牡丹燈籠, Botan-dôrô), also known as Peony Lantern, is a 1968 Japanese horror film directed by Satsuo Yamamoto.
 It is based on the Japanese ghost story Botan Dōrō or Peony Lantern, in which a man falls in love with the ghost of a deceased woman.

 Plot

 The film opens in feudal Japan on the first day of Obon.
 Shinzaburo, despite being from a well off samurai family, teaches poor children who live in the village row houses.
 Shinzaburo's father wants him to marry his brother's wife after he died in an accident shortly after their wedding, but Shinzaburo is hesitant.

 Later, Shinzaburo leads the village kids as they participate in a lantern float at a nearby river.
 Shinzaburo helps a free two lanterns that get stuck by a branch, and two women thank him for helping them.

 The women from the river come to Shinzaburo's home to thank him.
 They say they are "women of the Yoshiwara" who were given permission to leave during Obon.
 The younger woman, Otsuyu, is set to marry an elderly man.
 Her mistress, Oyone, asks Shinzaburo to marry Otsuyu before Obon is over and they have to return.
 Shinza's neighbor, Banzo, sees the women leaving Shinza's house, recognizing Otsuyu.

 Banzo tells a friend about seeing the women.
 His friend says he can't have seen them as both women are dead.
 He says that they must be ghosts who were able to appear as it is their first Obon.

 Oyone asks Shinza to take Otsuyu as his wife for the remainder of Obon.
 Oyone officiates a wedding for them in Shinza's home, and the two sleep together.

 Banzo sees the two of them having sex through their window, but sees Otsuyu as a ghoul instead of the women that Shinza sees.
 Banzo is chased off by Oyone's ghost, and he flees to his friend Haksudo and tells him what happened.
 The men approach Shinza the next day and say that he has to end the marriage or he will die.